MG 5 EV estate review

-Despite its budget billing, MG hasn't skimped on the 5 EV's battery.
+Despite its budget billing, MG hasn't skimped on the 5 EV's standard battery.
 At 52.5kWh, it’s larger than the 40kWh pack fitted in a standard Nissan Leaf and gives the MG a range of up to 214 miles, which is also more than the 163 miles the MG ZS EV can manage.

-During our test drive, we found the MG had a range of 191 miles on its readout, or 205 if we switched into Eco mode.
+During our test drive, we found this MG had a range of 191 miles on its readout, or 205 if we switched into Eco mode.
 This limits the power available to help preserve range but the car is still perfectly usable.
 The driver can also choose between three levels of regenerative braking, which ramp up the deceleration as you come off the accelerator, putting more energy back into the batteries.

 Engines, drive & performance